-For the upper table top we bought a plate of wood at the gamma and brought this to architecture.
+For the upper table top, we bought a plate of wood at the gamma and brought this to architecture.
 At architecture, the wood got CNC milled.
-The milling consisted out of one inner ring with twelve circles and three rings with twenty-four circles, one bit hole for the knob and a total of 6 ellipses.
-At these spots the wood is now only 0.2 millimetres thin.
-For the stand, sit and smart text we laser cut six ellipses with the same size as the previous milled ellipses and cut the text out of the ellipses.
-After the laser cutting we put these ellipses into the milled ellipses.
+The milling consisted out of one inner ring with twelve circles and three rings with twenty-four circles, one-bit hole for the knob and a total of 6 ellipses.
+At these spots, the wood is now only 0.2 millimetres thin.
+For the stand, sit and smart text we laser cut six ellipses with the same size as the previously milled ellipses and cut the text out of the ellipses.
+After the laser cutting, we put these ellipses into the milled ellipses.
 Under the milled parts, we have a wooden plate with LED’s so the light can shine through the wood.
 The knob was made with a turning machine.

 Figure 2: Wooden plate with LED’s and knob

 The legs of the table are made from white plastic.
-The table top is made from wood.
-At some spots the wood is only 0.2 millimetres thin.
-Under these spots there are some LED’s hidden.
+The table top is made of wood.
+At some spots, the wood is only 0.2 millimetres thin.
+Under these spots, there are some LED’s hidden.
 These LED’s shine through the wood.
 The knob in the middle of the table is made from aluminium.

 Figure 3: Wooden table top with LED’s and knob

 Research is an important part of designing as is user testing.
 Without knowing if it works in real life and is understood your design had flaws.
 Our research consists of talking to students of the TU and reading about creative collaboration.
-We also went to IDE to study the students working at the mail hall.
+We also went to IDE to study the students working at the main hall.
 We found that the most important characteristics for an office environment are the following things.
-Energy level, a shared world and less distractions.
-These three characteristics are integrated in Crecol.
+Energy level, a shared world and fewer distractions.
+These three characteristics are integrated into Crecol.
 The students we interviewed often told us that they lose energy during the day plus they are easily distracted.
-From our own experience, we found that if there is no shared understanding about the design, every team member has a different idea about the foundation of the design.
+From our own experience, we found that if there is no shared understanding of the design, every team member has a different idea about the foundation of the design.

 Figure 4: Studying the students at IDE